Raymmar/download-twitter-spaces/README.md

 - I am thinking about adding the ability to download videos from twitter as well as YouTube
 - I am also thinking about adding the ability to download YouTube thumbnails with the extension as I often find myself using external services for this as well.
 - Maybe this thing could connect to an LLM and spit out a transcript of the twitter space as well?
-- I have many other ideas, but who knows what if anything else I will do with it.
+- I have many other ideas, but who knows what else I will do with it.

-You are welcome to fork the repo and buold your own tool with my code as your starting point.
+You are welcome to fork the repo and build your own tool with my code as your starting point.
 If you are interested in helping me improve the extension or have ideas for new features, feel free to reach out or leave a comment here on GitHub.